What is ethos? Here’s a quick and simple definition:

 The use of ethos in fiction is often different from real-world examples.
 Authors are not usually trying to directly influence their audience in the way politicians or advertisers are.
 Rather, authors often show one of their characters making use of ethos.
 In doing so, the author gives insight into characters' perceptions of one another, their values, and their motives.

-In addition, ethos is an especially useful tool for authors looking to establish acredibility.
+In addition, ethos is an especially useful tool for authors looking to establish a narrator's credibility.
 Having a credible narrator is hugely important to the success of a literary work.
 Books with narrators that never establish a reasonable claim to an objective viewpoint are nearly impossible to read because everything they say is cast in doubt, so that readers come to feel like they're being lied to or "jerked around," which is fatiguing.
 Although often enough readers simply assume that a narrator has credibility, if you've ever read a book where you felt you simply didn't like the narrator very much—or watched a television show where you felt that none of the characters were likable or believable—that might be another sign that the writer has failed to establish a character's ethos.
-There are circumstances in which a writer creates an —a narrator who is either purposefully or subconsciously offering a slanted narrative—but ethos is just as crucial in creating such a narrator: the author must first establish the narrator's ethos and then slowly undermine it over the course of the book.
+There are circumstances in which a writer creates an unreliable narrator—a narrator who is either purposefully or subconsciously offering a slanted narrative—but ethos is just as crucial in creating such a narrator: the author must first establish the narrator's ethos and then slowly undermine it over the course of the book.